farmera/sare_grant/post_processing_steps.md

 #### Quality Control
-An issue faced by this study and others like it is the relatively small number of samples produced, along with the distortions that any one sample may accrue before they reach the analysis phase.
+An issue faced by this study and others like it is the relatively small number of samples produced, along with the distortions that any one sample may accrue before reaching the analysis phase.
 Our 2.7 acre test area contained 30 section plots with five treatments each, i.e. six samples for each date flown.
 Half of the flight data yielded inconsistent results and was rejected.

 ![](img/compare-one.png)
 ###### Figure 6.
 Comparison of different index types in the same section, same treatment.

-On those data that we felt were acceptable, we tried to impose an additional set of standards regarding what an index image needed to have in ordert to be considered 'suitable for framing'.
+On those data that we felt were acceptable, we tried to impose an additional set of standards regarding what an index image needed to have in order to be considered 'suitable for framing'.
 Our criteria included running various statistical analysis on different index types taken in the same section and/or treatment.
 For example, while the images in __Figure 6__ have not yet been 'soil corrected' they reveal a characteristic relationship to one another which is indicative of a good pair of samples